-Line 6-Enter the amount of dividend distributions reported on federal Schedule K.

-Line 7- List all other decreases to retained earnings.
-Taxpayers must provide a detailed description of these items and include an additional sheet if necessary.

-Line 8-Total Lines 5, 6 and 7.

-Line 9-Subtract Line 8 from Line 4.
+- Line 6.
+Enter the amount of dividend distributions reported on federal Schedule K. - Line 7.
+List all other decreases to retained earnings.
+Taxpayers must provide a detailed description of these items and include an additional schedule if necessary. - Line 8.
+Total Lines 5, 6 and 7. - Line 9.
+Subtract Line 8 from Line 4.
 This must equal retained earnings from Column D, Line 24 of Schedule L on federal Form 1120S.